Starcounter/Starcounter.Startup/README.md

 }
 ```

 For a long time, Starcounter didn't support constructor injection, and used `IInitPageWithDependncies` marker interface instead.
-You would it and create public, non-static, void `Init` method that accepted your dependencies as parameters.
+You would implement it and create public, non-static, void `Init` method that accepted your dependencies as parameters.
 Below is an example of that practice.
 It can be now safely converted to constructor injection.

 ```c#
 // using Starcounter.Startup.Routing.Activation;